 Drinkwater (2007) found no benefits in performing forced reps for strength or power development.
-Accomplished powerlifters, Olympic-weightlifters, and strongmen actually attempt to avoid training to failure and very rarely use this technique.
-In fact, they do not even approach failure throughout most of their workout.
+Accomplished powerlifters, Olympic-weightlifters, and strongmen attempt to avoid training to failure and very rarely use this technique.
+They do not even approach failure throughout most of their workout.

 Even when contemplating forced reps for bodybuilding-style training, more sustainable and productive techniques exist that allow more manageable long-term progressions.
 See Forced Repetitions.

-Power training involves exercise designed to increase explosiveness.
-They include Plyometrics, Olympic-style weightlifts, other explosive type exercises.
+Power training involves an exercise designed to increase explosiveness.
+They include Plyometrics, Olympic-style weightlifting, other explosive type exercises.
 Whatever your goal as a beginning trainee, a program aimed at general muscular fitness should be performed for several months before specialized training is introduced.
 The adaptations gained during basic training serve as a foundation so more specialized training can be performed more safely and efficiently.
-The National Strength and Conditioning Association suggests athletes should be strong in the squat before beginning a lower body plyometric program.
-In addition, they also recommend that high intensity plyometrics should not be performed year round (NSCA, 2000).
-Also see Power Tidbits.
+The National Strength and Conditioning Association suggests athletes should be strong in the squat before beginning a lower-body plyometric program.
+Also, they recommend that high-intensity plyometrics should not be performed year-round (NSCA, 2000).
+Also, see Power Tidbits.

 Abrupt or Prolonged High Volume Training

-Using excessive training volumes (gratuitous number of sets or exercise for each muscle group) can increase risk of injury and stagnate or halt progress altogether, particularly when utilized indefinitely or introduced too quickly.
+Using excessive training volumes (gratuitous number of sets of exercise for each muscle group) can increase the risk of injury and stagnate or halt progress altogether, particularly when utilized indefinitely or introduced too quickly.
 However, the degree of volume that can be tolerated appears to vary between individuals.
-Certain individuals can tolerate higher volume training, whereas, other individuals tolerate less, particularly as one ages.
+Certain individuals can tolerate higher volume training, whereas, other individuals tolerate less, particularly as one age.
 Those who consider themselves, 'hard gainers' report making better progress on lower volume programs.

 Issues such as over-training and overuse injury can occur when implementing a high volume program indefinitely or haphazardly, particularly with little understanding of its intended application to specific training goals.

-Certain fitness goals require progressively increasing volume for periods of time, but magnitude of volume required for an adequate training effect may be less than what is normally prescribed.
-Any small and temporary strength, muscular size, and metabolic improvements gained from a volume increase gradually diminish as volume is increased beyond a modest level.
+Certain fitness goals require progressively increasing volume for periods, but the magnitude of volume required for an adequate training effect may be less than what is normally prescribed.
+Any small and temporary strength, muscular size, and metabolic improvements gained from a volume increase gradually diminish as the volume is increased beyond a modest level.
 For example, only marginal benefits are gained between 2 and 4 sets per muscle group in trained individuals.
 See Strength Dose-Response Curve and Single versus Multiple Sets.

-In addition, certain fitness goals simply do not require the high volumes that are generally prescribed.
+Also, certain fitness goals simply do not require the high volumes that are generally prescribed.
 For example, Heden (2011) found that one set is equally effective as three sets in increasing energy expenditure for up to 72 hours after weight training in overweight college males.
-Also see Weight Training for Fat Loss Requires Long Workouts Myth.
+Also, see Weight Training for Fat Loss Requires Long Workouts Myth.

 If high volume training is deemed necessary for particular fitness goals, it should be administered progressively and judiciously.
 Even the most advanced exercisers with the greatest tolerance to high volume programs will benefit from a gradual progression of training volume.
 This may occur when transitioning from a lower volume mesocycle or resuming training after a layoff.

-Periodic increases of volume should be intermittently cycled with periods of a low volume.
-Typically, training intensity is inversely cycled with training volume in a strategic manner.
+Periodic increases in volume should be intermittently cycled with periods of a low volume.
+Typically, training intensity is inversely cycled with training volume strategically.
 See Weight Training Periodization.
 Concurrent progressive high volume and high volume workloads are generally not recommended unless the intent is to overreach with a subsequent taper of training volume.